MarekLas/3city_Property_Values/README.md

 * Pu lokalu [m2]/Usable area - area of the property.

-* Pow. przynależna [m2]/Assigned area - area ofthe belonging room.
+* Pow. przynależna [m2]/Assigned area - area of the belonging room.

 * Pom. przynależne/Belonging room - the room outside the premises that belongs to it.